View submissions and similarity reports

 The Similarity Index is a percentage of the submission that Turnitin matched to text on other submissions, regardless of whether or not the text was referenced and cited correctly.

 Conversely, a 1% match that isn't referenced and cited correctly may very well be plagiarism.
 It's important to check each submission and use your academic judgement.
-For more information, see our guide to Academic Integrity and Originality.
+For more information, you may want to consult your subject area for support with Academic Integrity.

 a.
 Click the Similarity (coloured bar next to a percentage)